pennstategeog467/pennstategeog467.github.io/_posts/2015-1-24-project-two.md

 # 4. Creating before and after maps in Mapbox Studio

-Once you have thoroughly and accurately traced all buildings within your assigned area and you've added field-gathered address numbers for at least twenty of thos buildings, you'll be ready to create the following final deliverables for this project:
+Once you have thoroughly and accurately traced all buildings within your assigned area and you've added field-gathered address numbers for at least twenty of those buildings, you'll be ready to create the following final deliverables for this project:

 1. A **300ppi PNG image** exported from Mapbox Studio at **zoom level 17** showing buildings and house numbers data from your area **before** tracing.
 2. A **300ppi PNG image** exported from Mapbox Studio at **zoom level 17** showing buildings and house numbers data from your area **after** tracing.